 * * *

+At Fort Henry, one of the few instances of conflict between guards and prisoners was sparked by disagreements over food.
 "At Fort Henry, suspecting that soldiers were pilfering inmate food, the prisoners there engaged in a battle of wills with camp officials over control of the kitchen.
 The tension soon escalated into an open confrontation, requiring a contingent of guards, using fixed bayonets, to subdue the mob.
 Two prisoners were injured, with one receiving a wound over the ribs and the other to his chest."1

 The press blamed lax discipline for the incident, along with the fact the primarily "first-class" German prisoners at Fort Henry weren't kept busy by work like their less fortunate "second-class" Austro-Hungarian counterparts.
 In response to the accusations from the press, several prisoners were punished with solitary confinement and a diet of bread and water.2